-This is a heavy duty, wall-mounted faucet appropriate for use outdoors or in outbuildings.
-It offers a unique and attractive design that can make it a statement piece in interior spaces as well.
+This is a heavy-duty, wall-mounted faucet appropriate for use outdoors or in outbuildings.
+It offers a unique and attractive design that can also make it a statement piece indoors.

 It’s built from cast brass and features integral stops and an ASSE-approved vacuum breaker.
-The vacuum breaker helps to prevent backflow, which can contaminate your water supply.
+The vacuum breaker helps prevent backflow, which can otherwise contaminate your water supply.

 A classic garden faucet-style piece, this model is attractive and functional.
-This is a wide-set wall-mount that offers some adjustability for the width.
-An additional support anchors to the wall above the faucet.
+It is a wide-set wall-mount that offers some adjustability for a more precise width.
+Additional support anchors it to the wall above the faucet.

-A wall-mounted unit usually means installation will take more effort and skill than a deck-mounted faucet — but not with this one.
+A wall-mounted unit usually means a more complicated installation than a deck-mounted faucet — but not in this case.
 Installation is straightforward and all the parts you need are included with the faucet.

 Great Water Flow

-Water flow is strong and fast, making it great for filling buckets and other high-volume tasks.
-A faucet like this makes quick work of your chores and allows you to be more efficient.
+Water flow is strong and fast, making it ideal for filling buckets and other high-volume tasks.
+A faucet like this makes quick work of your chores and helps you become more efficient.

 The Threaded Spout

-Featuring a threaded spout, it can be used with a garden hose or compatible attachments.
-It’s capable of withstanding significant pressure; a spray nozzle can be used on the other end of the hose without the worry of back pressure detaching it from the faucet.
+With a threaded spout, it can be used with a garden hose or other compatible attachments.
+It is capable of withstanding significant pressure; a spray nozzle can be used on the other end of the hose without the risk of backpressure detaching it from the faucet.

-You’ll need a significant amount of room for this faucet.
+You will need a significant amount of space for this faucet.
 It extends nearly a foot from the installation point.
-Make sure your sink can accommodate the extra length before making your purchase or installing your faucet.
+Make sure your sink can accommodate the extra length before buying or installing your faucet.